MenuDocs/Typed-Flags/readme.md

 You do not have to provide these values.
 There are defaults in place.
 It is only for customization purposes

 #### Important Notes
+---

 This package works in-line with how discord.py handles command parsing and consumption.
 That is to say the argument `Hello world` will be *two* variables, where as the argument `"Hello world"` will be parsed as one argument.
 This is something important to understand otherwise you will experience unexpected behaviour.

+**However**, this only applies to 'argless' arguments.
+Values between flags are considered to be all part of said flag (See examples)

+---

 Any arguments **not** associated with a flag will be added to the dictionary under the key `argless`.
 The value for this key is a `list` containing all of the arguments found that do not corrospond to a given flag.